salesforce/lwc-rfcs/text/0000-third-party-web-components-support.md

 When passing data to a native web component, we can take a heuristical approach where if the property exists, the property is set.
 Otherwise the attribute is set.
-While it may be advantageous to require an explicit signal in the form of a directive (both in terms of static analysis and performance), this approach seems to strike a good balance between developer experience and API semantics.
-It should be noted that this heuristical approach will require a check on the element's prototype to see whether a property is defined, which will incur a runtime performance cost.
+While it may be advantageous to require an explicit signal in the form of a directive (both in terms of static analysis and performance), the proposed solution strikes a good balance between developer experience and API semantics.
+This heuristical approach will require a check on the element's prototype to see whether a property is defined.
+This will incur a runtime performance cost, which can be amortized over the lifetime of the component by caching the result of the check.

 ### Events

+Today, LWC's declarative event bindings only support lowercase events.
+Events using anything other than lowercase can be listened for using the imperative `addEventListener()` API.
+There are several historical discussions (e.g., [#1811][1811] and [#1904][1904]) about relaxing this constraint;
+however, the current behavior would not need to change in order to support native web components.
+It should be noted that adding support for events has always been about improved interoperability, as the browser's imperative API has no restriction regarding the event type.

 EventTarget polyfilled methods and properties such as `add/removeEventListener` and `target` go through the synthetic shadow polyfill due to those methods and properties being globally patched.
 This is the current status quo for native shadow roots and should not be an issue for supporting third party web components.

-Today, LWC's declarative event bindings only support lowercase events.
-Events using anything other than lowercase must be listened to imperatively.
-There are ongoing discussions (e.g., [#1811](1811) and [#1904](1904)) to relax this constraint but the current behavior would not need to change in order to support native web components.

 ### Serverside rendering (SSR)